skylooop/Diploma-MastersApplication/README.md

 # Diploma-MastersApplication
-CV with documents which I submitted for Skoltech application
+CV (outdated one) with documents which I submitted for Skoltech application

 In future those will appear on my website